bnfour/i3-quake-terminal/README.md

 #### Terminal
 `--terminal` sets the terminal emulator app to call.

-This script only really supports [`urxvt`](https://software.schmorp.de/pkg/rxvt-unicode.html) out of the box (as it's _the_ terminal emulator I use). "generic" option might work for other terminal emulators if:
+This script only really supports [`rxvt-unicode`](https://software.schmorp.de/pkg/rxvt-unicode.html) (commonly referred to as `urxvt`) out of the box, as it's _the_ terminal emulator I use.
+The "generic" option might work for other terminal emulators if:
 - `i3-sensible-terminal` launches your terminal emulator
 - your terminal emulator supports `-T` as an argument to set window title